torryatco/Basilica/readme.md

   --light-orange: #ebbd4e;
   --red: #f00;
   --max-width: 840px;
-  --breakpoint: 640px;
+  --radius: 4px
 }
 ```

-CSS variables are defined at a high level in the CSS (here, the html selector is used although you will often find `:root`).
+CSS variables are defined at a high level in the CSS (here the html selector is used although you will often find `:root`).
 This ensures that all the elements inherit and make use of them.

 CSS variables are applied as follows, e.g.: